adfresca/sdk-ios/README.md

   }

   - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo {
-    /// Check a push notification is form AD fresca.
+    /// Check a push notification is form Nudge.
 Also, ignore a notification received when app is already running if ([AdFrescaView isFrescaNotification:userInfo] && [application applicationState] != UIApplicationStateActive) {
       [AdFrescaView handlePushNotification:userInfo];
     }